SNP still largest party in Glasgow after Labour surge, but Greens hold kingmaker role

 Throughout the day, there were raucous cheers from Labour candidates and staffers as the results poured in.
 It is a sound that has been conspicuous by its absence in recent years as the SNP daubed the city’s Holyrood and Westminster electoral maps yellow.

-The day’s first result, announced a few minutes after 11am, saw the SNP lost a seat in Shettleston to Labour, who had earmarked the ward among its main goals.
+The day’s first result, announced a few minutes after 11am, saw the SNP lose a seat in Shettleston to Labour, who had earmarked the ward among its main goals.

 The city’s Conserative group leader, Thomas Kerr – a surprise winner five years ago – also retained his seat, but that result proved to be an outlier, with the Tories losing six councillors across the city to slump to just two.